gui-marra/link-prediction/README.md

 **TF-IDF**: TF-IDF is a statistical measure that evaluates how relevant a word is to a document in a collection of documents.
 This is done by multiplying two metrics: how many times a word appears in a document, and the inverse document frequency of the word across a set of documents.
 [4] [5]

-**Doc2Vec**: Heavily based on Word2Vec, this is an unsupervised manner to obtain a small dimension embedding of each document.
+**Doc2Vec**: Heavily based on Word2Vec, this is an unsupervised manner to obtain a fixed dimension embedding of each document.
 [6]

 ## 2. Classification Model